ChrisWhealy/porous_absorber/README.md

 ## To Do

-Implement calculations for the following systems:

-* A slotted panel above an air gap and a porous layer
-* A micro-perforated panel above an air gap.
+Implement the calculations for a micro-perforated panel above an air gap.
 No porous absorber material is needed in this system

 Display the value of each plot point when the mouse pointer hovers it